pydantic/pydantic/docs/usage/fields.md

 The `strict` parameter on a `Field` specifies whether the field should be validated in "strict mode".
 In strict mode, Pydantic throws an error during validation instead of coercing data on the field where `strict=True`.

-See the [Strict Mode] documentation for more details.

 ```py
 from pydantic import BaseModel, Field